CAREamics/careamics.github.io/docs/guides/configuration/build_configuration.md

 4. You can instantiate the nested models directly in the parent model or outside (outside is better to track down the errors!).
 5. The `transforms` parameter is a list, you can mix and match the different transformations, but also use dictionnaries or the Pydantic model classes directly.
+Make sure to pass the `name` as it is used to identify the correct Pydantic model to instantiate for the transformation.
 6. Here for instance, we use the Pydantic model directly.
 7. The `dataloader_params` is a dictionnary, you can pass any parameter that is accepted by the `torch.utils.data.DataLoader` class.